CSBP-CPSE/web-mapping-components/docs/quick-start-guide.md

 The Web-Mapping-Components library has a selection of custom events, which are listed below;

 * **LegendChange** - When the Legend Control's state has changed (e.g. a legend item's checkbox is changed), it emits a "LegendChange" event.
+* **OpacitySliderChanged** - When the Opacity Control is updated (e.g. the slider bar is adjusted), it emits a "OpacitySliderChanged" event.